ondelad/Virtual-Office-Environment-Setup/README.md

 ## Step 1: Setting Up a Hyper-V Virtual Machine with Two NICs

-To set up a Hyper-V virtual machine with two network interface cards (NICs), follow these steps:

 ## Step 1.1: Create Virtual Switches

 1. **Create a Virtual Switch for External Network**: